Preparing Fish for Winter with Food

 to start feeding your fish in the spring too (by spring I mean water

-temperatures above 55°F).
+temperature is sustained above 55°F).

 A side note about temperature: